Nord Sample Editor 4

 Editing in the Nord Sample Editor is non-destructive.
 This means that audio files on the computer are not altered and are only used for generating a Nord sample instrument.
 The file extension for the sample instrument is .nsmp, .nsmp3 or .nsmp4 depending on which Nord instrument it is created for.
 All edits and settings used for generating the sample instrument are saved as a project.
 The extension for the project file is .nsmpproj.

-Automatic import of audio files
+Automatic import

 An Automatic Import can be performed by dragging and dropping audio files onto the center area of the application or by pressing “Import” and selecting one or more files.